 Triund can be reached from either of the two routes, one starting from Dharamkot via Gallu Devi Temple or from Bhagsu Nag via Shiva Café.
 Having trekked on both the routes, it is recommended to reach the top via the Dharamkot route and descend via the Shiva Café route.

 Gallu Devi temple which acts as the starting point of the trek is at a distance of 2.5 KM from the Main Square and can be approached on foot and even in Autos/Taxis, though they charge a premium which can be easily avoided by walking all the way to Gallu Devi temple

 Don’t forget to stock up on water (from McLeodganj market or your hotel) if you plan to stay for the night at the top, as there is a water scarcity owing to lack of natural water source.
-A 1 L water sealed water bottle costs a whooping Rs 50 at the top and even in the shops mid-way.
+A 1 L water-sealed water bottle costs a whopping Rs 50 at the top and even in the shops mid-way.

 If you choose to walk all the way from McLeodganj to Gallu Devi temple, do have some frooti or appy from the shop.
 Drink it slowly and savor the taste as it will surely be the best frooti/appy drinking experience, trust me on that.

 The trekking route is on an Easy to Moderate level as there are some steep steps at places.
 If you plan to carry your own Tent/Sleeping Bags, you better do some leg exercises like squats and lunges for a week before attempting the trek.
 We carried our own tents, sleeping bags, yoga mats, and food which resulted in a heavy backpack (around 12-15kg) and frequent muscle spasms in the calf muscles because of the steep steps, a lesson learned the tough way.